pyth-network/pyth-sdk-rs/pyth-sdk-terra/README.md

 ### Example contract

 Checkout [Example Terra Contract](../examples/terra-contract/) as an example which uses Pyth Terra contract to fetch a price.
-This example also includes guidance for how to [write](../examples/terra-contract/Developing.md), and [deploy and query](../examples/terra-contract/tools/README.md) contracts.

 ## Price Feed and Price API